-GDP Annual Growth Rate in Indonesia averaged 4.91 percent from 2000 until 2020, reaching an all time high of 7.16 percent in the fourth quarter of 2004 and a record low of -5.32 percent in the second quarter of 2020.
+GDP Annual Growth Rate in Indonesia averaged 4.86 percent from 2000 until 2022, reaching an all time high of 7.16 percent in the fourth quarter of 2004 and a record low of -5.32 percent in the second quarter of 2020.
 This page provides - Indonesia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Indonesia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Indonesia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 GDP Annual Growth Rate in Indonesia is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Indonesia GDP Annual Growth Rate is projected to trend around 5.30 percent in 2023 and 5.70 percent in 2024, according to our econometric models.